lightning/bolts/04-onion-routing.md

 In order to vary the ephemeral public key (the EC point) between hops, it is blinded at each hop.
-The inputs for the blinding process are the EC point to be blinded, the node's public key, and a 32-byte shared secret.
+The inputs for the blinding process are the EC point to be blinded, the hop's public key, and a 32-byte shared secret.
 The output is a single EC point, representing the blinded element.

-Blinding is accomplished by computing a blinding factor from the node's public key and the shared secret for that hop.
+Blinding is accomplished by computing a blinding factor from the hop's public key and the shared secret for that hop.
-The blinding factor is the result of serializing the node's public key into its compressed format, appending the shared secret, and computing the `SHA256` hash.
+The blinding factor is the result of serializing the hop's public key into its compressed format, appending the shared secret, and computing the `SHA256` hash.
 The blinded EC point then is the result of the scalar multiplication between the EC point and the blinding factor.